ThoaShook/Fraud_Detection/README.md

 2. How to handle an imbalanced Class in Machine Learning

-a) Up-sample Minority Class:
+* Up-sample Minority Class:

     * Upsampling is the process of randomly duplicating observations from the minority class in order to reinforce its signal.
     * The most common way is to simply resample with replacement

-b) How we do it?
+* How we do it?

     * First, we'll separate observations from each class into different DataFrames
     * Second, we resample the minority class with replacement, setting the number of samples to match that of the majority class.
     * Last, we'll combine the up-sampled minority class DataFrame with the original majority class DataFrame